Bantee-Golf/oxygen-laravel/readme.md

 ## Installation

 This package is intended to be installed on a **new Laravel project**.
-You'll be able to install it on an existing project, but might need to change some configuration.
+You'll be able to install it on an existing project, but might need to change some configuration settings.

 1) Create a new Laravel project and go to the directory